https://www.pinterest.com/ 300k Followers 100k Followers

 The 2010s: Social Media and Nu-Goth

-Social media platforms, particularly Tumblr and Instagram, created new communities around dark aesthetic and sparked the "nu-goth" or "health goth" movements.
+Social media platforms, especially Tumblr and Instagram, created new communities around dark aesthetic and sparked the "nu-goth" or "health goth" movements.
 These newer styles were more minimal: less Victorian, more geometric, often incorporating sportswear elements with traditional goth aesthetics.

 Characteristics of nu-goth: